 Technically, disc fusion is a bit of a misnomer.
 Instead of asking, “What is disc fusion?” it is more correct to ask, “What is spinal fusion?” or “What is vertebral fusion?”
 Spinal or vertebral fusion is a surgery in which one of the soft, spongy discs that sits between individual vertebrae is removed, and the two vertebrae surrounding the disc are permanently joined together using bone grafts and implants.
 This surgery can be highly invasive, but recent advances in medicine have made it possible to perform fusion surgeries using a minimally invasive approach through a small incision

 If you have spent weeks or months working to overcome your chronic neck or back pain, you’re probably about ready to consent to just about anything that offers you the possibility of lasting pain relief.
-However, before you sign off on a highly invasive open spine surgery, such as spinal fusion, it pays to explore all of your options, including minimally invasive spine procedures as an alternative.
+However, before you sign off on a highly invasive traditional open spine surgery, such as spinal fusion, it pays to explore all of your options, including minimally invasive spine procedures as an alternative.

 - Bulging discs

 - Herniated discs

 - Facet disease

 - And more

 So, perhaps before asking your physician, “What is disc fusion?” it would make more sense to research whether you are a candidate for a minimally invasive procedure as an alternative.
 Laser Spine Institute even offers several minimally invasive stabilization procedures, which may provide you with the same lasting pain relief without the risks and long recovery associated with traditional open spinal fusion surgery.